 So here is a fact.
-The taste of coffee is unique to where it is grown.
+The taste is unique to where it is grown.
 Can you draw the connection?
 Another well-known fact is that coffee originated from Ethiopia in Africa, but that is not where coffee grows.
-Coffee is cultivated in over 70 countries all over the world.
+It is cultivated in over 70 countries all over the world.
 So the question remains, “where does coffee grow?”

 Coffee Grows on Trees

 Coffee trees are often called shrubs because they are small, but their leaves are evergreen.
 They yield fruits called cherries, which are ruby red.
 Farmers trim the coffee trees annually to reduce their height so their fruits can be picked easily.

 Also, the trees are trimmed to ensure that they are not exposed to too much sunlight.
 Taller trees are planted around them to filter direct sunlight.
 Without the towering trees and any form of shade, an exposed coffee tree could dry out within three hours.
 Thus, sunlight is the bane of coffee trees.